 Use a Rustic Palette

 A violet and copper palette is rustic and elegant when combined with wax seals and silk ribbon.
+Deckle-edge invitations and calligraphy wedding envelopes really make this suite stand out.

-Bevel The Edges
+Bevel the Edges

-Get Eclectic with Cut-Outs
+Get Eclectic With Cut-Outs

 Embrace Warm Tones